Open letter to evangelical churches

 - 13. Reflections

-- Appendix 1: A young person's defences against sexual sin
+- Appendix 1: A young person's defences against sin

 - Appendix 2: Masturbation - a sensitive dialogue